karthikeyan-mac/AxMJamfSync/README.md

 - Sync preferences and timestamps
 - Log file

 Switch environments instantly from the sidebar.
-One sync runs at a time.
 Existing v1 data migrates automatically into a "Default" environment on first launch — no cache wipe required.

 ---